Acadia Healthcare Company, Inc. (NASDAQ:ACHC) Shares Acquired by Arrowstreet Capital Limited Partnership

-Several research analysts recently issued reports on ACHC shares.
-Seaport Global Securities started coverage on shares of Acadia Healthcare in a report on Friday.
-They set a “neutral” rating and a $63.23 price target for the company.
-Credit Suisse Group increased their target price on shares of Acadia Healthcare from $56.00 to $60.00 and gave the company a “neutral” rating in a report on Monday, May 3rd.
-Mizuho increased their target price on shares of Acadia Healthcare from $53.00 to $62.00 and gave the company a “neutral” rating in a report on Friday, April 30th. increased their target price on shares of Acadia Healthcare from $65.00 to $73.00 in a report on Monday, May 3rd.
-Finally, Citigroup increased their target price on shares of Acadia Healthcare from $65.00 to $73.00 in a report on Monday, May 3rd.
+Several research analysts recently issued reports on ACHC shares. increased their price target on shares of Acadia Healthcare from $65.00 to $73.00 in a report on Monday, May 3rd.
+Credit Suisse Group increased their price target on shares of Acadia Healthcare from $56.00 to $60.00 and gave the stock a “neutral” rating in a report on Monday, May 3rd.
+Mizuho increased their price target on shares of Acadia Healthcare from $53.00 to $62.00 and gave the stock a “neutral” rating in a report on Friday, April 30th.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of Acadia Healthcare from $55.00 to $62.00 and gave the stock a “hold” rating in a report on Monday, April 19th.
+Finally, Seaport Global Securities assumed coverage on shares of Acadia Healthcare in a report on Friday.
+They issued a “neutral” rating and a $63.23 target price for the company.
 One investment analyst has rated the stock with a sell rating, six have issued a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company.
 The stock presently has an average rating of “Hold” and an average target price of $60.52.

-Acadia Healthcare (NASDAQ:ACHC) last issued its quarterly earnings data on Wednesday, April 28th.
-The company reported $0.47 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.45 by $0.02.
-Acadia Healthcare had a negative net margin of 26.00% and a positive return on equity of 10.82%.
-The business had revenue of $551.20 million during the quarter, compared to analysts’ expectations of $542.76 million.
-On average, equities analysts expect that Acadia Healthcare Company, Inc. will post 2.46 earnings per share for the current year.

 Acadia Healthcare Company, Inc develops and operates inpatient psychiatric facilities, residential treatment centers, group homes, substance abuse facilities, and outpatient behavioral healthcare facilities to serve the behavioral health and recovery needs of communities in the United States and Puerto Rico.